dyegosutil/aws-s3-presigned-post/README.md

 - Add id to pre signed post generation to get meaningfull loggings, userId, etc
 - Have one more look in the logs, Input validation failures e.g. protocol violations, unacceptable encodings, invalid parameter names and values

-###
-Tips for buying a domain
-e.g. for me it's net.martijnverburg.foobar - Martijn Verburg